Frequently Asked Questions

 There isn't much of a difference, and you should keep in mind that changes you make in View mode can be saved if you then switch back to Edit mode.
 See this article for more details.

-You can use the Dundas BI embed library to do this easily.
-Find out more here.
+You can use the Dundas BI embed library to easily embed Dundas BI into web applications and other webpages.

 Hierarchies added to the Slicers field are not displayed anywhere in the visualization (including its tooltips) and are used for filtering only.
 See this article for more details.